 If you’re a business owner, it’s likely that when you applied for financing or leasing a property, the bank or leasing agency checked your business’s Dun and Bradstreet (D&B) rating.
-Dun and Bradstreet is a company that gives a potential investor or financier insight into a business by providing a check with other pertinent information.
+Dun and Bradstreet is a company that gives potential investors or financiers insight into a business by providing a score of its creditworthiness.

-It’s important to keep an eye on your D&B rating to ensure your business remains in good standing, as it could affect future business deals.
-Here’s everything you need to know about it.
+If you own a business, you should keep an eye on your D&B rating to ensure your score reflects good standing, as — like with personal credit scores — a low rating can affect future business deals.
+Here’s what to know about this important business credit rating.

 What is the D&B rating?

-Dun and Bradstreet is a credit reporting bureau focused on the commercial sector.
-It compiles a list of information on businesses to assist interested parties with the decision-making process, whether it’s for investment purposes, business loans and small-business credit cards, long-term lease agreements or even financing equipment.
-This information is represented by a rating known as the Dun and Bradstreet credit rating or D&B rating.
+Dun and Bradstreet — better known as D&B — is a credit reporting bureau focused on the commercial sector.
+It compiles a list of information on businesses to help financial institutions decide whether to extend credit, financial support or even supplies to a business, whether it’s for investment purposes, business loans and small-business credit cards, long-term lease agreements or even financing equipment.

-A D&B rating is broken down into two segments to provide accurate and fair information on companies.
-These two parts indicate the financial strength of the company and the company’s composite credit appraisal.
+A D&B rating is broken down into two segments in an attempt to provide accurate and fair information on a company’s financial strength and composite credit appraisal:

-• D&B Supplier Evaluation Risk (SER) Report: Businesses who rely on suppliers for stock want to know their supply is uninterrupted and secure.
-This report digs a little deeper into the supply chain and can determine whether a supplier is at risk of going out of business within the next 12 months.
+• D&B Supplier Evaluation Risk (SER) Report.
+Businesses that rely on suppliers for stock want to know their supply is secure and can continue without interruptions.
+This report digs into the supply chain to help determine whether a supplier is at risk of going out of business within the next 12 months.
 It uses a rating scale of 1 to 9, where 1 is the lowest risk.

 What impacts my business D&B rating?

-There are many factors that can impact a D&B rating, including:
+Many factors can affect your D&B rating, including:

 • Potential legislation.
 The documentation you provide to assess your business’s standing might reveal potential legal issues, which can affect your business’s rating.